italoosorio/SilkBuilder-Doc/how_to/content_template.md

 <div class="silk-if" data-if="{age}>10" >{firstName}<div>
 ```

-It is important to understand that this is only a visualization restriction and not a data access restriction.
-The *firstName* data is still stored in the *DataProvider* just not visualized.
-If the information should not be downloaded to the client then the restriction has to be apply in the server and/or SQL query.
+It is essential to understand that this is only a visualization restriction and not a data access restriction.
+The firstName data is still stored in the DataProvider, just not visualized.
+If it is crucial to refrain from downloading the information to the client, then it is essential to configure the data restriction settings in the server and SQL query.